PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 ## Looking ahead

-The Kubernetes 1.22 release introduces alpha support for swap memory on nodes, and we will continue to work towards beta graduation in the 1.23 release.
+The PlaidCloud 1.22 release introduces alpha support for swap memory on nodes, and we will continue to work towards beta graduation in the 1.23 release.
 This will include: